History menu >

 At the original entrance in Wilton Road there is a large tablet listing the rules and punishment for damage or disturbance in Victorian times.

-As you enter the gate, on the right you will see the Sexton's house.
-Currently this is the cemetery office (see photo opposite).
+As you enter the gate, on the right you will see the Sexton's house, now the cemetery office (see photo opposite).
 At the back is a red-brick extension.

 Looking along the path you will see two chapels linked by an arch and bell tower.
 The small chapel on the right is still in use and was built as a Church of England (Anglican) chapel.
 The chapel on the left was for use by other religions such as Non-Conformists and Roman Catholics.
 Today the chapel on the left is used as a workshop.